-Where did I go wrong?
-Didn’t our values sink in at all?
-These are examples of questions parents may ask themselves, after their child breaks their heart.
 When children make bad choices some parents just can’t believe or accept it.
-When faced with this adversity, many parents don’t know what to do or what to say, so consequently they do nothing at all.
-These parents must learn how to parent with pain.
+When faced with this adversity many parents don’t know what to do or what to say, so they do nothing at all.
+Parents must learn how to parent with pain.
 It hurts to not force your will on your children, or to ask for forgiveness.
-An effort to secure a happy and healthy relationship with your children, a healthy relationship with God and yourself is needed first.
+An effort to secure a happy and healthy relationship with your children, a healthy relationship with God and yourself must become first.

 To Intervene or to Not Intervene

 Be willing to let your children make mistakes and gain his or her own experiences.
 Giving your relationship with your child over to God is one of the hardest things you’ll ever have to do as a parent.
 In The Parable of the Lost Son, (Luke 15:11-32) the man’s youngest son asked his father for his shares of the estate.
 His father gave it to him without hesitation, even though he may have known it would probably bring grief.

 One of the most difficult decisions parents have to make is deciding whether to intervene in their child’s life.

 As a parent, it’s natural to believe that as long as your children are living under your roof, they have to obey your rules.
 We try to micro-manage and control them, but you’re actually blocking them from getting the experiences that God wants them to have.

 It was an invaluable experience for this man’s youngest son to “live with the pigs” (running away from home or becoming a drug addict), then come to his senses by repenting and returning home.
 When your child returns home, have the same attitude that his father had when he said, “Welcome home son, I love you!”